 This Annual Report on Form 10-K contains "forward-looking statements" within the meaning of the Private Securities Litigation Reform Act of 1995.
 These forward-looking statements involve a number of risks and uncertainties.
 We caution readers that any forward-looking statement is not a guarantee of future performance and that actual results could differ materially from those contained in the forward-looking statement.
 These statements are based on current expectations of future events.
 Such statements include, but are not limited to, statements about future financial and operating results, plans, objectives, expectations and intentions, costs and expenses, interest rates, outcome of contingencies, financial condition, results of operations, liquidity, business strategies, cost savings, objectives of management and other statements that are not historical facts.
-You can find many of these statements by looking for words like "believes," "expects," "anticipates," "estimates," "may," "should," "could," "could," "plan," "intend," or similar expressions in this Annual Report on Form 10-K or in documents incorporated by reference into this Annual Report on Form 10-K. We intend that such forward-looking statements be subject to the safe harbors created thereby.
+You can find many of these statements by looking for words like "believes," "expects," "anticipates," "estimates," "may," "should," "will," "could," "plan," "intend," or similar expressions in this Annual Report on Form 10-K or in documents incorporated by reference into this Annual Report on Form 10-K will, intend that such forward-looking statements be subject to the safe harbors created thereby.
 Examples of these forward-looking statements include, but are not limited to:

-- · progress and preliminary and future results of clinical trial conducted by us or our collaborators; - anticipated regulatory filings, requirements and future clinical trials conducted by us or our collaborators; - timing and amount of future contractual payments, product revenue and operating expenses; - market acceptance of our products and the estimated potential size of these markets; and - our anticipated future capital requirements and the terms of any capital financing agreements.
+- · progress and preliminary and future results of clinical trial; - · anticipated regulatory filings, requirements and future clinical trials; - · timing and amount of future contractual payments, product revenue and operating expenses; - · market acceptance of our products and the estimated potential size of these markets; and - · our anticipated future capital requirements and the terms of any capital financing agreements.